UKHomeOffice/docker-nginx-proxy/README.md

 * `HTTP_LISTEN_PORT` - Change the default inside the container from 10080.
 * `HTTPS_LISTEN_PORT` - Change the default inside the container from 10443.
 * `ERROR_LOG_LEVEL` - The log level to use for nginx's `error_log` directive (default: 'error')
+* `PROXY_STATIC_CACHING` - Enables static asset caching at the webserver level.
+Set to 'true' to enable.
 * `REAL_IP_HEADER` - The header containing the forwarded client ip e.g. `X-Forwarded-For`
 * `REAL_IP_FROM` - The IP or CIDR from which to trust IPs set in REAL_IP_HEADER